SLNKX/morel-no-code-generator/_abouts/site-description.md

 title: description
 lang: en
 ---
-This is a no-code sample of a site built with MOREL.
-MOREL generates web sites from bibliographic collections.
-The MOREL sites gather book covers, excerpts, bibliographic clues, metadata and digital downloads from items stored in the Zotero reference manager.
+This is a firts prototype of a Feminist Digital Humanities Open Library made using MOREL.
+Explore and enjoy the books on the list.
 <!-- more -->

 Works are organized by dynamic lists, which automatically group the works according to common characteristics: